 - 3. Write a detailed half-hour lesson plan for one of the lessons in your course plan.
-Use the form on the next page.
-Later, you will teach this (or part of this) to the class. - a.
+Use the plan on the next page.
+Later, you will teach this (or part of this) to the class. - i.
 Learning objectives: - Review objectives in the course plan.
-Do you want to make any changes? - Write objectives for all students - Write extension objectives for stronger students. - b.
-What materials and equipment will you need for this lesson? - c.
+Do you want to make any changes? - Write objectives for all students - Write extension objectives for stronger students. - ii.
+What materials and equipment will you need for this lesson? - iii.
 What learning activities will you plan for the input > process > output stages of the lesson: What will the teacher do?
-What will the students do? - d.
-How long will each activity take?
-Show planned times on the lesson plan. - e.
-If you have ideas about how to assess student learning in this lesson, then put them into the 'assessment' box on the plan.

-4. Teach your lesson to the class or a group.
-The trainer will assess your teaching according to the guidelines.
+What will the students do? - iv.
+How long will you spend on each activity?
+Show the planned times on the lesson-plan. - v.
+If you have ideas about how to assess student learning in this lesson, then put them into the 'assessment' box on the plan. - 4.
+Teach your lesson to the class or a group.
+The trainer will assess your teaching according to the guidelines on page 47.